 I know.
 You’re thinking, how’s that possible

-It’s really very simple and relies on the fact that viewers, unlike traditional video professionals, don’t care about jump cuts.
+It’s quite simple and relies on the fact that viewers, unlike traditional video professionals, don’t care about jump cuts.
 That’s where you seem to shift position between lines.

 You’ll feel a lot less anxious knowing there are just one or two lines to record at a time.
-That removes the pressure of thinking you have to get to the end of a long script and be word perfect.
+That removes the pressure of thinking you must get to the end of a long script and be word perfect.